 If Haggard's initial fall from grace wasn't enough, we were all further given an encore not long after when it was announced that he was declared "completely heterosexual" after being "cured" of his homosexuality through counseling.
 It was hilarious because any educated person knows that sexuality cannot be cured or repaired by mere counseling or therapy.
 Sexuality is innate.
 All ex-gay therapy can do is teach a gay person how to repress their desires and live in dissonance with themselves.
 That's all the evidence has ever shown it capable of doing.
 (See here.)

-Ted Haggard's cognitive dissonance on his sexuality forced by his Christian belief that being gay is a sin is symbolic of like the kind of cognitive dissonance Christians in general must endure in order to maintain their religious faith with the constant sting of the secular sciences and politics challenging them.
+Ted Haggard's cognitive dissonance on his sexuality forced by his Christian belief that being gay is a sin is symbolic of the kind of cognitive dissonance Christians in general must endure in order to maintain their religious faith with the constant sting of the secular sciences and politics challenging them.
 Suppressing scientific facts and the moral atrocities of god in order to maintain the faith is a lot like gay Christians suppressing their sexuality.
 I debate with Christians all the time online and I'm always entertained by the kind of cognitive acrobatics they must deploy in order to maintain that the Bible is the word of god, and that their god is good.
 I've dealt with so many Christians for example who will deny the evidence for evolution at all costs to the point where they will compromise logic and sanity in order to do so.

 Now of course one can be a Christian and a scientifically educated person and accept things like evolution.
 And of course a Christian can hold a liberal view on scripture and believe that all the Bible's nastier parts are mere legends.
 But consider this.
 To be an actual believing, practicing theist, and to be educated on evolution, sexuality and neuroscience must require cognitive dissonance.
 For example, how does the theist explain the fact that we humans evolved over a process of 3.5 billion years during which time there were at least 5 mass extinctions that helped contribute to millions and millions of evolutionary dead ends where species became extinct often through a long slow painful process, and during which consciousness evolved as brains grew more complex so that these species could begin to experience their suffering?